rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/deploy/Readme.md

 In order to set up the environment, there are currently four steps, assuming the OpenShift cluster is already up.

+# Pre-requisites
+1. OpenShift cluster is deployed
+2. The `lakefs` project is created
+3. User has `admin` permissions in the `lakefs`namespace

+# Steps

 1. Deploy MinIO using the `minio-for-lakefs.yaml` file.
 This manifest file, when applied to the cluster, will deploy MinIO and create a random root username and password.
 After this step, you should be able to log into the MinIO console using the `minio-console` route and the generated crendentials stored in the secret.

 ```